mjhea0/flaskr-tdd/README.md

 #### Now install [virtualenv](https://pypi.python.org/pypi/virtualenv) to create an isolated environment for development.

 This is standard practice.
 Always, always, ALWAYS use virtualenv.
-If you don't, you will eventually run into problems with compability between different dependencies.
+If you don't, you will eventually run into problems with compatibility between different dependencies.
 Just do it.

 ```sh
 $ pip install virtualenv